rjmontalvo/C_Sharp_Exercises/README.md

 # C_Sharp_Exercises
-Repository of solutions to different problems using C#
+This repository contains solutions to coding questions from various websites including Leetcode, CodeWars, and others.